zj4050/jeckll_website/projects/binary_black_hole.md

 | Max_Luminosity_4R<sub>BLR</sub>              |          -0.8072                  |

+### 1.2.4 Standard AGN Models

+We also built a library of standard AGN models for comparision with BBH models.

+The only difference between standard AGN models and BBH models is the SED.
+We used standard AGN SED for standard AGN models.

+Others remain the same, such as ionization parameters and BLR radius.

+### 1.2.5 Line Ratio vs. Ionization Parameters
 ## 1.3 Codes

 The codes for analyzing the simulation data are located in my [GitHub repositories](https://github.com/zj4050/Binary-black-holes).